kstenerud/concise-encoding/ce-structure.md

         imaginary: float32
     }

-For our textual encoding scheme, we could represent complex numbers using something like `REAL + IMAGINARY`, where `REAL` and `IMAGINARY` are float32s.
+In our conceptual structure, we could represent complex numbers using something like `REAL + IMAGINARY`, where `REAL` and `IMAGINARY` are float32s.

 For our textual encoding scheme, we could use the mathematical notation, such as `2.94+3i`.